 A good way to smell the resin is to not inhale intensely, but from 3-5 inches away trying to recognize herbal tones in this complex smell.

 True Shilajit or Mumie Resin will always react to change of temperature.
 When it is warm, the resin will soften.
-When it is cold, the resin will always harden.
+When it is cold, the resin will always harden and become brittle.

 Tests for Alkalinity and Acidity